 Road tripping is one of my favorite things to do.
-I've driven Route 66, seen the World's Largest Pistachio, driven to the border of Area 51, visited the Stanley Hotel (only during the day, of course!), experienced an October sunrise in Acadia and enjoyed pancakes in Vermont.
+I've driven Route 66, seen the World's Largest Pistachio, been to the Very Large Array on the day the satellites changed formation, driven the Appalachian Trail, experienced an October sunrise in Acadia and enjoyed pancakes in Vermont.
 I appreciate the good nature our country has to offer by visiting state and national parks often.
 Other loves I have are painting on canvas, sewing a new pattern, kiln firing glass, and expanding my garden.

 I'm a member of the Hendersonville Chamber of Commerce and Dekalb County Chamber of Commerce.